yasen-yankov/ios-docs/Guides/Chart/custom-drawing.md

 ###Image fill###

-TKImageFill fills the drawing area with the content of an image.
-There is also a **resizingMode** which specify how to draw image.
+<code>TKImageFill</code> fills the drawing area with the content of an image.
+There is also a <code>resizingMode</code> which specify how to draw image.
 Here is an example usage of tiled image:

     TKImageFill *fill = [TKImageFill imageFillWithImage:[UIImage imageNamed:@"pattern1"] cornerRadius:4.f];
     fill.resizingMode = TKImageFillResizingModeTile;